baholi14/LE/life-exp-poc/README.md

 ## About the project

-"Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum."
+This project creates an app to deploy the work that developed a model that takes into consideration health, socioeconomic, and behavioral characteristics in predicting life expectancy to address the limitations of traditional life expectancy models, such as the ordinary life table.
+The published work can be accessed [here!](https://link.springer.com/article/10.1007/s42452-023-05404-w)

 The repository contains the code for the life-exp-poc using Python and Flask.

-Please note this project assumes a fundamental knowledge of Python and SQL.
+Please note this project assumes a fundamental knowledge of Python and Flask.

 ## Installation